 Glass floors allow light to filter down from the roof all the way to the basement level, which houses the largest beauty department in Europe.
 Designed by Hubert de Malherbe, the basement features parquet, custom floor mosaics and gilded brass to complement the heritage design elements.

 The Rivoli building, however, is imbued with a more modern, quasi-industrial quality.
 Designed by Cigue to appeal to the millennial market, the building is far more conceptual than its traditional counterpart next door.
 Conceived as a “store within a store,” the space offers limited edition pieces and customization workshops against a backdrop of rough walls and exposed hardware.

-La Samaritaine was designed as part of a wider urban transformation that prioritizes pedestrians and the street life.
+La Samaritaine was designed as part of a wider urban transformation that prioritizes pedestrians and the street life in Paris.
 The building parallels this strategy with a promenade that runs the length of the complex from Rue de Rivoli to Quai du Louvre.

 Linking three full height courtyards and commercial programs, the interior “street” acts as an extension of public space, with trees and patios integrated into the design, and the glass ceiling mimicking the open sky.
 The complex is also outfitted with ten restaurants, diversely designed to suit any taste.

 Though La Samaritaine clearly embraces its past, the store’s motto — “In Continual Progress” — is evident in the customer experience.
 From walking tours that showcase the building’s history and exhibitions in the store’s personal shopping “apartments,” to a luxurious day spa, the complex is a destination for more than just shopping.
 And, in collaboration with Polaroid, expert photographers have marked the best locations and angles throughout the store, amplifying La Samaritaine’s experiential — and Instagrammable — quality for locals and visitors alike.